#BILLCSTop30 #668 – June 19/23

 You can also listen to my “Retro Pick of the Week” on Russ Horton’s “Top 40 Timeline” on this station at 6pm EST Saturdays.

-Among the other features, you can check out my pick of the week, along with one from the host of “Top 40 Timeline”, “Big Daddy” Russ Horton, plus Hunter Wilbur’s “Bop of the Week”.
-“The Musicman” James Rogers has his Classic Five pop hits feature, citing five going back to 1972/1973 for this bunch.
-Plus I have the songs that were at the top of the BILLCS Top 30 for each of these past 25 years!
+Among the features in the Report, you can check out my pick of the week, along with one from the host of “Top 40 Timeline”, “Big Daddy” Russ Horton, plus Hunter Wilbur’s “Bop of the Week”.
+“The Musicman” James Rogers has his Classic Five pop hits feature, transporting us back to 1985-86 this week.
+You can also find out which songs were #1 on the BILLCS Top 30 over the last 25 years!

 The BILLCS New Music Report is a work-in-progress and I welcome your suggestions so feel free to contact me @billcs on Twitter @thebillcs on Instagram or @BILLCSMusicProjects on Facebook.